adap/flower/baselines/fedpara/README.md

 ## About this baseline

-****What’s implemented:****  The code in this directory replicates the experiments in FedPara paper implementing the Low-rank scheme for Convolution module inspired by the [author's code]( https://github.com/South-hw/FedPara_ICLR22).
+****What’s implemented:****  The code in this directory replicates the experiments in FedPara paper implementing the Low-rank scheme for Convolution module.

 Specifically, it replicates the results for Cifar10 and Cifar100 in Figure 3 and the results for Feminist in Figure 5(a).